1929 Florida Gators football team: Schedule

-Season summary
+Game summaries

-Week 1: Florida Southern
+Week 1: Southern College

-The Gators opened the season with a 54–0 romp of Florida Southern.
-The Gators made 19 first downs and 8 touchdowns; Florida Southern made no first downs.
+The Gators opened the season with a 54–0 romp of Southern College.
+The Gators made 19 first downs and 8 touchdowns; Southern College made no first downs.

 Week 2: VMI

 Prior to the game, Royce Goodbread and Ed Sauls stood out in preparations.
 Florida won a close game in Tampa over the V. M. I. Keydets 12 to 7.
 VMI frequently used the forward pass; and the Gators used a new huddle system.

 The first score came from Royce Goodbread after many exchanges of punts.
 Rainey Cawthon made a 25-yard pass into another touchdown.
 The Keydets touchdown was scored on a 2-yard run by Dunn.

 Week 3: at Auburn

 In Florida's first night game, the Gators defeated the Auburn Tigers 19 to 0.

 Florida's first touchdown came on a 30-yard run from Clyde Crabtree through tackle.
 A 10-yard pass from Red Bethea to Dale Van Sickel brought the second touchdown.
 The last score was a 15-yard pass from Red McEwen to Jimmy Nolan.
 After the game, acting under orders of Governor Graves, law enforcement officers seized and destroyed some 75 pints of liquor which had been brought to the contest.

 The starting lineup for the Gators against Harvard: Green (left end), Waters (left tackle), McRae (left guard), Haines (center), Houser (right guard), Dedge (right tackle), Hall (right end), Crabtree (quarterback), Bethea (left halfback), Goodbread (right halfback), Cawthon (fullback).